 Content Speaks for Itself

 While it’s never a bad idea to include rationales regarding the explanation for any particular samples in your portfolio, overdoing them is only a turnoff in the eyes of employers.
-Try to keep any accompanying write-ups with your writing samples at a maximum of 100 words, and only include specific details, such as what style the company in question demanded or how a piece demonstrates effective SEO services.
+Try to keep any accompanying write-ups with your writing samples at a maximum of 100 words, and only include specific details, such as what style the company in question demanded or how a piece demonstrates effective SEO skills.
 Remember, your selected content should be the one doing most the talking.

 Keep Portfolios Updated